firebase/firebase-js-sdk/.changeset/twenty-shoes-cheer.md

 "@firebase/database": patch
 ---

-Fix websocketonly field to be set to true when using the websocket protocol (when using `wss` or `ws` in the RTDB URL, webSocketOnly will be true and longPolling will be disabled)
+Fix `webSocketOnly` field to be set to true in `RepoInfo` when using the websocket protocol in the databaseURL in firebase configuration (when using `wss` or `ws` in the RTDB URL, webSocketOnly will be true and longPolling will be disabled)